powd/argoa/docs/partials/danger-zone.md

 > **Warning**: The actions listed below are not reversible!
 >
-> Know what you are doing and be super careful.
+> Be sure to know what you are doing and be super careful.